DevanshKapoor/DevanshKapoor/README.md

-Of course!
-Here’s the updated version of your intro, where I added **EduZone** cleanly as your 3rd impactful project 👇
-I’ve matched the same style you already used:

----

 # Hello! 👋
 I'm **Devansh Kapoor**, a passionate Computer Science undergrad at Thapar Institute, specializing in **deep learning**, **natural language processing**, and **full-stack web development**.
 I'm currently a **Research Intern under Samsung PRISM**, working on optimizing Large Language Models (LLMs).
 Previously, I completed a deep learning research internship at **IIT Mandi**, focusing on EEG-based image reconstruction.
 I love building intelligent systems that solve real-world problems and am always open to exciting challenges and collaborations.